robotics-upo/hunav_sim/README.md

 ## Container system

-It is strongly recommended to use the system through containers what ease the deployment of HuNavSim.
+**It is strongly recommended to use the system through containers what ease the deployment of HuNavSim.**
-If you want to try HuNavSim through Docker containers, please go to the following repo and follow the instruccions indicated there for installation: https://github.com/robotics-upo/hunavsim_containers
+If you want to try HuNavSim through Docker containers, please go to the following repo and follow the instruccions indicated there: https://github.com/robotics-upo/hunavsim_containers

 ## Dependencies